 Canadian AI Adoption Just Doubled in One Year

-According to Statistics Canada’s Survey on Business Conditions (Q2 2025), the share of Canadian businesses using AI to produce goods or deliver services jumped from 6.1% to 12.2% in just one year.
+According to Statistics Canada’s Canadian Survey on Business Conditions (Q2 2025), the share of Canadian businesses using AI to produce goods or deliver services jumped from 6.1% (Q2 2024) to 12.2% (Q2 2025) in just one year.
 That’s not slow adoption — that’s a doubling.

-The forward signal is even stronger: 14.5% of Canadian businesses plan to adopt AI in the next 12 months, up from 10.6% the year prior.
+The forward signal is even stronger: in Q3 2025, 14.5% of Canadian businesses said they plan to adopt AI in the next 12 months, up from 10.6% the year prior.
 The most popular planned application?
 Virtual agents and chatbots — cited by 34.8% of those planning to adopt, nearly double what it was a year ago.

 This isn’t a tech sector story.
 It’s a main-street story.